visortelle/dekaf/CONTRIBUTING.md

 ```

 - Use `make dev` command at the repository root to enter the development environment shell.
-- Go to `./devenv` directory and run `make dev-local` to start local Pulsar-standalone instance in Docker.
+- Go to `./devenv` directory and run `make build-grafana` to create local grafana image (no need to do this step if no
+grafana configurations was changed) and then:
+  - Run `make dev-local-pulsar` if you want to start Pulsar-standalone instance with Prometheus and Grafana.
+  - Run `make dev-local-monitoring` if you want to start only Prometheus and Grafana.
 - Go to the Protobuf definitions directory `cd ./proto` and run `make build` here.
 - Go to the server directory `cd ./server` and run `sbt`, then `run` here.
 - Open a second terminal, go to the UI directory `cd ./ui` and run `make dev` here.
+- Go to demo app directory `cd ./demo-app` and run `sbt run` here to start producing messages.

 ## Frontend